RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Conclusion and Remarks

 This paper provides a framework for applying deep learning techniques in the area of cyber security.
 While zero-day attacks are vastly propagated in the network, our approach attempts to improve the ability of NIDS systems to defend against them by (1) extending their signature databases, and (2) generating a more realistic and close to the real-world ground truth to test an NIDS.

 More specifically, we take advantage of the immense power of the recurrent neural networks (RNNs) in distinguishing complex patterns in a text and generating similar ones.
 As an example of a possible application of these networks in intrusion detection, an LSTM is used to generate several mutants of polymorphic worms.
 These synthetic worms are evaluated by applying two powerful similarity metrics, namely the Levenshtein the Smith-Waterman similarity percentages.
-Furthermore, as another example of how RNNs can be beneficial to intrusion detection, we demonstrate that an LSTM can be used to generate synthetic signatures to enhance the detection rate of an NIDS.
+Furthermore, as another example of how RNNs can be beneficial to intrusion detection, we demonstrate that an LSTM can be used to generate synthetic signatures to enhance the detection rate of an NIDS. \newversiontwo{Nevertheless, our approach can be seen as the first step in this regard.
+More concretely, to further improve such systems, RNNIDS could benefit from methods devised to minimize false positives (see, e.g.,~\cite{hubballi2014false}), which we leave as future work. }

-Last but not least, we stress that although the applications of RNNs have been widely studied and accepted in the machine learning-related literature, their capability to provide help with malware detection should be considered more closely.
+Last but not least, we stress that although the applications of RNNs have been widely studied and accepted in the machine learning-related literature, their capability to provide help with intrusion detection should be considered more closely.
 This paper paves the way for a more detailed exploration of this capacity in cyber security.